0x4c6565/gopaste/README.md

 # gopaste

 A client for pasting text to p.lee.io from stdin/files.
-Utilising client-side encryption/decryption
+Utilises client-side encryption/decryption

 ## Examples